Restaurant Recycling and Organics Bins (AB 827)

 Getting Started

 Businesses may create their own signage or utilize examples from CalRecycle’s website here.
+Businesses may request CR&R to provide signage that indicates accepted materials in recycling and organics recycling bins.
 To implement a program or seek information about your business’s recycling requirements, please contact the City’s Solid Waste Consultant at (949) 503-5030 or LHRecycles@economicsinc.net